 - People received effective care and treatment from competent, knowledgeable and experienced staff who had the relevant skills and qualifications to meet their needs. - There was a system in place to monitor training to help ensure this was regularly refreshed so staff were kept up to date with best practice.
-Training methods included online, face to face training and competency assessments. - Staff training covered those areas identified as necessary for the service and additional training to meet people's specific needs. - New staff completed a comprehensive induction and worked alongside more experienced staff to get to know people.
-No staff had completed the Care Certificate, a set of national standards social care workers are expected to adhere to.
-However, the manager had signed all staff up to complete this qualification. - Regular supervision sessions were arranged where staff were able to discuss any training needs as well as raising issues around working practices.
-Staff told us they were well supported by the manager and providers.
+Training methods included online, face to face training and competency assessments. - Staff training covered those areas identified as necessary for the service and additional training to meet people's specific needs. - New staff completed an induction which included training and familiarisation with policies and procedures, organisational working practices and people's care needs.
+There was also a period of shadowing more experienced staff. - Staff received regular supervisions and annual appraisals.
+They told us they felt well supported on a daily basis and were able to ask for additional support if needed.